mimblewimble/grin-rfcs/text/0001-rfc-process.md

 # Summary
 [summary]: #summary

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the Grin codebase and governance structure.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for improvements to be made to Grin.

 # Motivation
 [motivation]: #motivation